cosmos/security/SECURITY_WITHBOUNTY.md

 ### Guidelines

 **We commit to**
-* Not pursue or support any legal action related to your research on this vulnerability
+* Not pursue or support any legal action related to your research on this vulnerability, provided that you're minimizing risk.
-* Vigorously support security research that is done in a white-hat fashion, where information is shared with the foundation and relevant parties.
+* Vigorously support security research that is done in a white-hat fashion, where information is shared with the foundation and relevant parties in a manner that minimizes risk.
+* Communicating with researchers throughout a disclosure process
+* Allowing researchers to review reports before release

 We require that all researchers: